Samsonjebaraj2023/MD_Format/Driveez_Table.md

 # Driveez Tenant DataBase Structure

-Here is a detailed overview of Tables and columns in the Driveez database:
+Here is a detailed overview of Tables and columns in the Driveez tenant database:

+As of now there are 42 tables in the Driveez tenant database.
+Below is a list of the tables and their respective columns:

 ### availability